CarloLucibello/GraphNeuralNetworks.jl/docs/src/gnngraph.md

 ## Batches and Subgraphs

-Multiple `GNNGraph`s can be batched togheter into a single graph that contains the total number of the original nodes and where the original graphs are disjoint subgraphs.
+Multiple `GNNGraph`s can be batched together into a single graph that contains the total number of the original nodes and where the original graphs are disjoint subgraphs.